Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 What dog breeds need the most exercise?

 While there are always exceptions to the rule the breeds listed below generally require higher amounts of exercise.
-If you are working with a breeder or breed-specific rescue, you may find that they require a fenced yard or a certain amount of space before they will sell or adopt one of their dogs out.
-This means that if you live in the city or an apartment building it may be harder to bring home one of these dog breeds.
-Some rescues will tell you that these dogs end up in their care because the first owner did not understand the exercise or training needs of these dogs and they do not want to see the second home not work out for a similar reason.
+If you are working with a breeder or breed-specific rescue, you may find that they require a fenced yard or a certain amount of space before they will allow you to purchase or adopt one of their dogs.
+This means that if you live in the city or an apartment building it may be more difficult to acquire one of these breeds.
+In some cases, dogs are surrendered to rescue because the first owner did not understand their exercise needs.

 Breeds that need a lot of exercise include: